 - Up-and-coming virtual campus: Penn Highlands has recently joined the ranks of online schools in Pennsylvania, initiating a handful of fully online degree programs for students.
 As of 2015, available online study plans included associate degrees in business management, technology management and liberal arts and sciences, as well as a certificate program child care management and leadership.

 3. Lehigh Carbon Community College (Schnecksville)

 Lehigh Carbon Community College didn't come out on top of any individual one of our seven metrics, but a strong performance across the board gave it a spot as the third-best among community colleges in Pennsylvania.
-Tuition at LCCC was low, for one thing — significantly less per year than the statewide average for two-year schools reported by the College Board — and the overall cost of attendance ranked at No. 6 in the state for affordability.
-LCCC students also transferred to PA TRAC schools at the fourth-highest rate among schools on our list.
+Tuition at LCCC was low, for one thing — significantly less per year than the statewide average for two-year schools reported by the College Board — and the overall cost of attendance ranked at No. 6 in the state for affordability, according to our analysis.
+Among schools on our list, LCCC also had the fourth-highest number of transfer agreements per 1,000 students.

 - Total enrollment, 2013-14: 7,128

 - Sturdy stepping stone: According to the LCCC 2014-2017 strategic plan, the suburban Allentown institution plans to focus on easing students' transition to higher education and working to enhance their college readiness to provide a foundation for success.

 This institution in far eastern Pennsylvania took the No. 2 spot statewide for retention rate, which suggests that Bucks County Community College has what it needs for students to complete their educations, and the school's outbound transfer rate was good enough to make the top five.
 The NCES also recently counted a considerable percentage of distance education students among the student body, and the cost of tuition, fees and materials was more affordable than average.